 This Etility® bike features a rigid aluminum frame, Bosch Performance Line/CX/Speed Electric motor, Bosch Purion On-Board Computer (5 riding modes), and the power behind the ride is a Bosch Powerpack 500Wh Lithium-Ion Battery.

-It takes 4.5 hours to charge this bike fully and once you’re in the saddle, enjoy the optimal upright riding position and ergonomic handlebar design that treats your body to a comfortable ride where maneuvers are no sweat, and a smart, interchangeable rack and rail system is the epitome of versatility.
+It takes 4.5 hours to charge this bike fully.
+Once in the saddle, enjoy the optimal upright riding position and ergonomic handlebar design that treats your body to a comfortable ride where maneuvers are no sweat.
+An intelligent, interchangeable rack and rail system is the epitome of versatility.